bryanhanson/LearnPCA/inst/www/parameters.md

 The test axes are a proposed new axis system (basis) for the first and second principal components.
 As you change this value the test axes rotate and the corresponding variance is updated.

-The proposed first axis is in black, and the proposed second axis is red.
-Positive values are degrees CCW relative to the positive x-axis.
-When the variance for test axis one is maximized, that axis is now principal component axi one, and the other axis is principal component axis two.
+The proposed first axis is in light blue, and the proposed second axis is pink.
+Positive rotations are degrees CCW relative to the positive x-axis.
+When the variance for test axis one is maximized, that axis is now principal component axis one, and the other axis is principal component axis two.

 ### Show all projections on PC1